TheBeruriahIncident/leafbyte/iOS/TECH_DEBT_AND_TODOS.md

 Immediate TODOs:
 * Add the experimental images from the paper as test cases with margin for error
-* Figure why paper data doesn't match leafbyte now, why different devices are different, and why 1.0.0 to 1.1.0 changes (probably start with different devices)
+* Figure why paper data doesn't match leafbyte now, why different devices are different
 * switch tutorial image to png, comment that jpg loads differently, and make test more flexible; also document that planar homography varies
 * Excluding data doesn't work now
-* why does topMostMemberPoint change the results
 * When dismissing a view back to the main menu, the title bar elements stay for a moment before disappearing
 * Test if Metal thresholding is slower, particularly on simulator that is slower
 * Check for regressions: Save and next seems weirdly slow.
 Seeing white when you rotate barcode.
 Flick when you save and next.